eileen813/chorebox/README.md

 #### MVP

-Be a working, interactive React app, built using create react app.
-Have at least six separate, rendered components; App, Chore, Form, NavBar, Sidebar, and About.
-The React file structure needs to be organized in an understandable way.
-I will ensure all functionality of the React components.
-Application of Axios needs to take place to obtain data from Airtable, and GET/render that data in components.
-I will also use the POST/create Axios request to add a new chore.
-The PUT/update Axios request will be implemented for the user to delete a chore.
+- Build a working, interactive React app.
+- Have at least six separate, rendered components; App, Chore, Form, NavBar, Sidebar, and About.
+- Ensure all functionality of the React components.
+- Application of Axios needs to take place to obtain data from Airtable, and GET/render that data in components.
+- Use the POST/create Axios request to add a new chore.
+- The PUT/update Axios request will be implemented for the user to delete a chore.

 #### PostMVP

-I would like to include a points based system upon chore completion leading up to a weekly allowance amount.
-I would also like to implement a third party API to generate random motivational quotes onto the homepage.
+- Include a points based system upon chore completion leading up to a weekly allowance amount.
+- Implement a third party API to generate random motivational quotes onto the homepage.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.
-Here's an example.

 |  Day | Deliverable | Status
 |---|---| ---|